davidhalter/jedi/README.rst

 - TextMate_ (Not sure if it's actually working)
 - Kate_ version 4.13+ supports it natively, you have to enable it, though. [`proof
   <https://projects.kde.org/projects/kde/applications/kate/repository/show?rev=KDE%2F4.13>`_]
-- Atom <https://github.com/atom/atom> with auto-complete-plus <https://github.com/atom-community/autocomplete-plus> and auto-complete-plus-python <https://github.com/tinloaf/autocomplete-plus-python-jedi>
+- Atom_  with auto-complete-plus_ and auto-complete-plus-python-jedi_ packages

 And it powers the following projects: